Leftscenery/Algorithm/README.md

-# Algorithm
+# Sorting Algorithm
-Algorithm using Javascript
+Sorting Algorithm by using Javascript

 This collection including 8 common Algorithm by using JavaScript